 Let’s use a fictional example to illustrate a multitude of interpretations for a given piece of information.
 An employee of a company we are invested intells us the following: “Customer service is experiencing a steep increase in complaint calls.”
 What are we going to do with this information?
 Our first reaction might be to assume that customer satisfaction must be decreasing, perhaps because the quality of the products has worsened recently or perhaps because sales reps’ attentiveness has deteriorated.
 Such instances could lead to more complaint calls, which would be an indication of decreasing sales and loss of good reputation.
 Let’s not jump to conclusions though.
 Could it not be completely different?
 Maybe the company introduced many new products the past months and gained many new customers in the process.
 In this case, the increase in complaint calls would merely be a function of the growing business, because more clients imply more service hotline calls.
 May be there is even a third interpretation.
 What if the word is spreading among customers that the complaint hotline is providing a superb additional customer service that actually takes complaints seriously?
 Maybe more customers want to take advantage of that.
 As it turns out, the initial statement of an increase in complaint calls is quite difficult to interpret without further context.
 If we do not look further into this matter, but simply guess instead, then we make a cognitive mistake.
 We should clarify why something has changed.
 We must always dig deeper, even if it turns out to be time consuming or inconvenient.

 Unfortunately, we have also made this type of a mistake before.
 When we first invested in the Dutch dredging company Boskalis, we had not thought enough about the firm’s fleet maintenance.
 Boskalis provides dredging and heavy-lift services relating to the construction and maintenance of maritime infrastructure.
 The company was running at full capacity back then, which we saw as a sign of success.
-However, running the fleet at full capacity is only though by postponing maintenance work.
+However, running the fleet at full capacity is only possible by postponing maintenance work.
 We completely missed that point.
 We had all information that we needed to arrive at the right conclusion.
 Instead, we misunderstood the situation.
 The following year, many vessels were underutilized in order to catch up with maintenance, which led to a decline in revenue and profit, which was reflected in the falling stock price.